AY2324S2-CS2103T-W11-2/tp/docs/UserGuide.md

 <box type="tip" seamless>

 **Tip:**
-*  After implementing this command, it will list people with relative deleted CCA.
-So it's normal when you saw other people disappeared.
-*  Type list command again to see all people
+*  After running this command, CCA Manager will only list contacts of the deleted CCA.
+Type the `list` command again to see all contacts.
    </box>

 ##### Possible Failures: